funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     Source filtering, decoding, conversion and expansion:
         --adblock             Activates or deactivates the decoding of the adblock format.
                                 Configured value: False
+        --cidr                Activates or disables the expansion of CIDR formatted addresses.
+                                Configured value: False
         --complements         Activates or disables the generation and test of the complements.